ThreatConnect-Inc/threatconnect-developer-docs/docs/java/java_sdk.rst

 ---------------------

 Most of the conventions in the Reader Package are mirrored in the Writer Package.
-Much like the Reader Package, the method-naming conventions will be familiar and self-explanatory. `Parameter-naming conventions <#parameter-naming-convention>`__ have been kept abstract to allow for a better representation of the identifiers being passed.
+Much like the Reader Package, the Method naming conventions will be familiar and self-explanatory. `Parameter naming conventions <#parameter-naming-convention>`__ have been kept abstract to allow for a better representation of the identifiers being passed.
 Below is a listing of the classes in the Writer Package.